You can get started with your new Wordpress site in a few clicks.

 - Add a VPS profile

-- Navigate to your Wordpress sites URL and complete the setup process
+- After the WordPress site is successfully installed, navigate to your Wordpress site's URL and complete the setup process

 Advanced setup configurations